rishabh706/Python-Test-Filed.com/README.md

 # Instruction for Testing the Table

-1.To get all the records from the specific table enter the following command in the terminal ```python3 sqlite.py song```
+1.To get all the records from the specific table for example "SONG" enter the following command in the terminal ```python3 sqlite.py song```

 2.To list all the table names in the database enter the following command in the terminal ```python3 sqlite.py```